Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Quasinormal modes of regular black holes

+The leading peak position is obtained from $V_{(0)}'(r)=0$, which coincides with the photon-sphere condition, while subleading corrections follow by solving $V'(r)=0$ order by order in $\kappa^{-1}$ and $\alpha$.
+Specifically, we expand the position of the effective potential peak as a double series in the coupling parameter $\alpha$ and the inverse angular momentum parameter $\kappa^{-1}$,

+The coefficients $r_{ij}$ are fixed recursively: after inserting Eq.~(\ref{eq:raprox}) into $V'(r)=0$, each independent power of $\alpha$ and $\kappa^{-1}$ is set to zero.
 Substituting this expansion into the effective potential and using the WKB formula at the corresponding order then yields analytic estimates for the quasinormal frequencies.
 This approach allows us to systematically track the influence of higher-curvature corrections on QNMs at large but finite multipole numbers, thereby bridging the gap between the eikonal limit and the numerically computed low-$\ell$ spectrum.

 The general analytic expressions obtained in this approach are rather cumbersome and will not be displayed in full detail here.
 As an illustration, we present the leading orders for scalar perturbations of the $D=5$ black hole model $(f)$, which take the form